v1k0d3n/packer-flexbuilds/README.md

 If you want to find your image after creation, you can run the following commands:
 ```

-# Source the .packer file:
+# Source the .packer environment file:
 source .packer

 aws ec2 describe-images --region "${aws_region}" \